atul-wankhade/Spec-Center/README.md

 **API:** localhost:8080/article<br/>
 **Method:** PUT<br/>
 **Description:**
-<br/>1. superadmin,admin and member have access to this api, checked by "Cashbin".
+<br/>1. superadmin,admin and member have access to this api, checked by "Cashbin".<br/>
 <br/>2.
-After accesing the api, if user having admin or superadmin access on particular article that is checked by mongo articlerole collection, then only user allow to update that article.<br/>
+After accessing the api, if user having admin or superadmin access on particular article that is checked by mongo articlerole collection, then only user allow to update that article.<br/>

 **Payload**:
 ```
 {